anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 In Overlay network, packets are routed based on networking principles as use a suitable path for the packet from source to its destination in network.

-However, in service overlay network, packets are routed based on policies unlike overlay network, again defined at Orchestrator level.
+However, in a service-specific overlay network, packets are routed based on policies.
 This requires specific support at network level such as  at CNI in CNF environment to provide such specific routing mechanism.

 <a name="3.6"></a>